 Better results begin with better saliva collection.
 This collection protocol features general considerations to maximize salivary SARS-CoV-2 IgG analysis.
 Use this analyte-specific collection protocol to plan your collection methodology and sampling schemes.

 Initial Performance Data

-By testing for coronavirus antibodies to a combination of SARS-CoV-2 antigens (Nucleocapsid or N-protein, Spike protein, or Receptor Binding Domain in Spike or RBD) in the same saliva sample, this test can determine if a subject is:
+By testing for coronavirus antibodies to a combination of SARS-CoV-2 antigens (Nucleocapsid Protein, Spike Protein, or Receptor Binding Domain in Spike) in the same saliva sample, this test can determine if a subject is:

 |Status of Individual||Assay Results|